-A personal reflection on a career understanding homelessness and housing instability.
+Part 3.
+Prof Guy Johnson's personal reflection on a career understanding homelessness and housing in

 This is the final instalment of our three part chat with Professor Guy Johnson, Australia’s first professor of homelessness and Director of the Unison Housing Research Lab.

 In Part 3, Guy talks about his early days working in emergency housing and his growing interest in homelessness, and what research projects he is most proud of.

 What sparked your interest in homelessness?

 I had a part time job in the 90’s in an emergency housing service in Moorabbin.
 I found the people I worked with really interesting to talk with as they had a history in the sector and a political interest in homelessness.